We would love to hear from you. Click on the ‘Contact Us’ link to the right and choose your favorite way to reach-out!

 Street Level Commission— the maximum advertisable commission that can be paid to a salesperson on a Fixed or Indexed Annuity product. (i.e. a marketing group cannot run a promotion in a magazine, saying that the commission paid on an annuity is greater than the street level amount) Salespeople may be paid more or less than street level; typically the amount paid is based on the salesperson’s level of annuity production and his/her clients’ annuity premiums paid.

-Structured Annuity— a contract issued by an insurance company that has a guaranteed floor on market losses, and where crediting of any excess interest is limited and determined by the performance of an external index, such as the Standard and Poor’s 500® index.
+Structured Annuity (SA)— a contract issued by an insurance company that has a guaranteed floor on market losses, and where crediting of any excess interest is limited and determined by the performance of an external index, such as the Standard and Poor’s 500® index.
 A Structured Annuity is considered a moderate risk/moderate return annuity product.

 Structured Premium— a life insurance Premium Type that requires a specific premium amount to be paid, on a specified schedule.

-Suitability Review— a review that is performed by an insurance salesperson in the course of recommending the proper amount of risk that one should take if they purchase an annuity and whether a particular annuity product is appropriate for purchase.
+Suitability Review— a review performed by an insurance salesperson in the course of recommending the proper amount of risk that one should take if they purchase an annuity and whether a particular annuity product is appropriate for purchase.

 Surrender Charge Waiver— a feature on Fixed, Indexed, and Variable Annuities that permits the Annuitant to withdraw a portion of their annuity’s value, without Surrender Charges being imposed, in the event of certain triggers.
 Typical triggers providing a waiver of Surrender Charges include death, disability, nursing home confinement, terminal illness, and unemployment.